 What am I searching for?

-Descriptions vary, and certain characteristics have been consistent through the reports.
+Descriptions vary, but certain characteristics have been repeated through the decades:

 What are eyewitnesses seeing?

 - Dark and multi-humped, with green, black, brown or gray skin.